axone-protocol/docs/docs/whitepaper/what-is-okp4.md

 ### Permissionless

-Anyone can become a validator, delegator, governance participant, data, algorithm, storage and computation provider, builder, curator or user.
+Anyone can become a validator, delegator, governance participant, consumer, curator or a provider of data, algorithm, storage, or even computational power.
 Some Data Spaces may be restricted on the user & provider sides, but the infrastructure will always be open and permissionless, ensuring censorship-resistance at the foundation of the technology stack.

 ### Secure